A Robust and Constrained Multi-Agent Reinforcement Learning Electric Vehicle Rebalancing Method in AMoD Systems: Introduction

 \section{Introduction}

-Autonomous mobility-on-demand (AMoD) system is one of the most promising energy-efficient transportation solutions as it provides people one-way rides from their origins to destinations \cite{AMoD_queue,DDmpcmod_icra18, zardini2021analysis_survey}.
+Autonomous mobility-on-demand (AMoD) system is one of the most promising energy-efficient transportation solutions as it provides people with one-way rides from their origins to destinations \cite{zardini2021analysis_survey}.
 Electric vehicles (EVs) are being adopted worldwide for environmental and economical benefits~\cite{IEA2020}, and AMoD systems embrace this trend without exception.
-However, the trips sporadically appear, and the origins and destinations are asymmetrically distributed and hard to predict in AMoD systems \cite{zardini2021analysis_survey,gammelli2021graph_cdc}.
-Such spatial-temporal nature of urban mobility increases the management difficulty of a large-scale vehicle fleet and makes the system sensitive to disturbances \cite{gammelli2021graph_cdc,wang2021data_fairbalance,mod_iros18}.
-Moreover, EVs' unique charging patterns (long charging time, high charging frequency, and unpredictable charging behaviors) increase the complexity and uncertainty of the EV AMoD system dynamics~\cite{pricing_20, p2charge, jointcharging}.
+However, the trips sporadically appear, and the origins and destinations are asymmetrically distributed.
+Such spatial-temporal nature of urban mobility motivates researchers to study vehicle rebalancing methods \cite{wen2017rebalancing,dro_he}, i.e. redistribution of vacant EVs to areas of high demand and assigning low-battery EVs to charging stations.